Rhomb-io/rhio-devkit/readme.md

 Some libraries have implemented unit testing using [Platformio Unit Tesing](https://docs.platformio.org/en/latest/plus/unit-testing.html) franework.

-Unit test are lcoated inside the `test` directory and may run using the Platformio command `Test`.
+Unit test are located inside the `test` directory and may run using the Platformio command `Test`.

 Please consider writing test code whenever possible.